nikita-bak/nikita-bak.github.io/privacy-policy.md

----
-layout: page
-title: Privacy Policy
-permalink: /privacy/
----

 # TrackMate Privacy Policy

 _Last updated: 01 July 2025_

-Thank you for choosing TrackMate ("we", "us", "our").
-We care about your privacy and want you to be familiar with how we collect, use, and share information about you.
+Thank you for choosing TrackMate (the "App").
+The App is developed and maintained by **Nikita Baklanov**, an independent developer based in Germany ("I", "me").
+I care about your privacy and want you to be familiar with how I collect, use and share information about you.

 ## 1. Information we collect